Star China Media

-Its businesses were previously a part of the original News Corporation's Star group of television channels in Hong Kong.
+Its businesses were previously a part of the original News Corporation's Star TV group of television channels in Hong Kong.
 China Media Capital took over a percentage of shares in them in 2010, and completed acquisition in 2014.

 History

 Founding

 Star TV (Satellite Television Asian Region) was founded in British Hong Kong (now called Hong Kong since 1997) in 1991 as a joint venture between Hutchison Whampoa and Li Ka-Shing.
 It was launched as a Pan-Asian beam-to-air Hollywood English-language entertainment channel for Asian audiences.

-1991 - 2009
+1991–2009

-In 1991, Star Greater China included Prime Sports, Star Plus, BBC WSTV, MTV and Star Chinese Channel.
+In 1991, Star Greater China started with the first 5 channels included Prime Sports, Star Plus, BBC WSTV, MTV and Star Chinese Channel.